Break Away From Alcohol Abuse

 Alcohol Statistics Tell a Sad Truth

-According to statistics provided by National Institute on Alcohol Abuse and Alcoholism, 3.3 million people’s deaths were attributed to alcohol globally in 2012.
+According to statistics provided by National Institute on Alcohol Abuse and Alcoholism (NIAAA), 3.3 million people’s deaths were attributed to alcohol globally in 2012.
 In the United States, alcohol-related deaths are the third leading preventable cause of death.
 Newer trends, such as binge drinking by adolescents threatens to make these statistics rise even higher in the coming years.

 Drinking Habits That Are Problematic